4tywon/parseltongue/README.md

 *parseltongue* is a Google Chrome extension that translates a percentage of a web page's words into the language that a user is trying to learn.
 As a user begins to learn and develop their vocabulary, a greater number of the words on a web page are translated.
 A user can then click on the words that are translated and check that they've either learned the word in the context or they still don't know what the word means.
 By clicking on the translated word, the English definition is displayed along with the user feedback check.
 Through the parseltongue dashboard, a user can view their progress over time and see how their comprehension percentage has increased.

 ## How We Built It
 We started out by sketching a mockup of our Chrome extension.
 Next, we decided on which technologies to implement to develop our solution and distributed technology workload amongst the members of our group based on our various skills and competencies.

+Our chrome plugin functionality was written entirely in JavaScript.
+The plugin ran scripts in the context of the site being visited to change the visual appearence and UI of the page, and we ran javascript in the browser background the handle heavier utilities like storage.
+We used stdlib as the backend which tokenized, part of speech tagged, batch-translated according to a density (replace 40% of the nouns etc).
+Rather than attempting to do the thick translation logic in browser (which would have been severly blocking) we were able to asynchronously do our computationally heavy operations on stdlib.

 ## Challenges